IsaacLee0904/IsaacLee0904/README.md

 Data Scientist in game industry.
   * **Intelligent Customer Service System - Customer Complaint Summarization :**

-    Led the creation of an advanced customer service system that employs large language models (LLM), LangChain, and prompt engineering for effective summarization of customer complaints.
-Utilized a mix of abstractive and extractive summarization techniques, fine-tuning the models using Odds Ratio Policy Optimization (ORPO) to enhance both automation and accuracy of the     generated summaries.
+    Pioneer an advanced customer service system utilizing large language models (LLM) and GraphRAG technology to intelligently summarize customer complaints, replacing the original manual
+    workflow and reducing labor costs by 20%, while providing search-like functionality.
+By implementing generative summarization with fine-tuned models, improve the system accuracy by
+    400%.

+  * **Big Data Architecture Optimization :**

+    Redesign the existing big data architecture (Hadoop and Hive ecosystem), adopting modern data stack tools such as dbt and Airflow, while integrating DataOps and DevOps processes to significantly improve data quality and system stability.
+Establish comprehensive Data Governance standards to ensure data readability and consistency.
+Reduce storage waste by 30% and improve data pipeline stability by 40%, while ensuring high scalability and significantly lowering long-term maintenance costs.

   * **Data Engineering and Analysis in Gaming Ecosystem :**

-    Led the extraction and processing of over 60 million daily records from game log databases, covering player behavior and game mechanics.
-Enhanced data accuracy by 30% using advanced
+    Lead the extraction and processing of over 60 million daily records from game log databases, optimizing SQL queries and implementing data cleaning processes to improve data accuracy by
-    SQL cleaning techniques and reduced manual processing by 40% through automated Python scripts.
-Partnered with machine learning engineers to develop predictive models that improve gaming experiences and strategic decision-making.
+    30%.
+Leverage Python automation scripts to reduce manual processing time by 40%, while analyzing the gaming ecosystem to generate insights on player behavior patterns, interaction chains, and money laundering.

   * **Reconstructed Web Scraping Environment and Project :**

-    Transitioned from CentOS to Ubuntu to redesigned the external web scraping environment, containerized the project using Docker, and managed scheduling with Airflow.
-Implemented data quality assurance mechanisms and integrated Telegram alerts, reducing maintenance costs by 20% and eliminating the need for frequent manual updates of ChromeDriver.
-Enhanced data stability by 40%.
+    Redesign web scraping infrastructure using Ubuntu and Docker, implement Airflow scheduling and Telegram alerts, reducing maintenance costs by 20% while improving data stability by 40%.

 ### 💻 GitHub Stats